 Intentional overdosing of MERREM I.V. is unlikely, although accidental overdosing might occur if large doses are given to patients with reduced renal function.
 The largest dose of meropenem administered in clinical trials has been 2 grams given intravenously every 8 hours.
 At this dosage, no adverse pharmacological effects or increased safety risks have been observed.

 Limited post-marketing experience indicates that if adverse events occur following overdosage, they are consistent with the adverse event profile described in the Adverse Reactions section and are generally mild in severity and resolve on withdrawal or dose reduction.
-Symptomatic treatments should be considered.
+Consider symptomatic treatments.
 In individuals with normal renal function, rapid renal elimination takes place.
 Meropenem and its metabolite are readily dialyzable and effectively removed by hemodialysis; however, no information is available on the use of hemodialysis to treat overdosage.

 Additional Merrem I.V.
 Information

 Merrem I.V.
 User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.